TYPES OF TILES

 - Apart from these criteria, differences are observed in Kotah, Tandoor, and polished Shahabad.

 - As there is very little difference in the texture of Kotah and Tandoor, the possibilities of mixing are more.
 Kotah is more expensive than blue Tandoor and polished Shahabad.
-Hence, precaution should be taken to select the proper material.
+Hence, precautions should be taken to select the proper material.

 - Before fixing the Kotah or Tandoor stones, they should be chiselled in the required shape at the edge using a farma (template).